-The Defense POW/MIA Accounting Agency (DPAA) announced today that Army Pfc.
-Marvin E. Dickson, 19, of Indianapolis, killed during World War II, was accounted for on Sept.
+Army Pfc.
+Marvin E. Dickson, killed during World War II, was accounted for on Sept.
 27, 2018.

 DPAA is grateful the American Battle Monuments Commission for their partnership in this mission.

-Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
-Currently there are 72,771 service members (approximately 26,000 are assessed as possibly-recoverable) still unaccounted for from World War II.
-Dickson’s name is recorded on the Tablets of the Missing at the Netherlands American Cemetery, an American Battle Monuments Commission site in Margraten, Netherlands, along with the others missing from WWII.
+Dickson’s name is recorded on the Tablets of the Missing at the Netherlands American Cemetery, an American Battle Monuments Commission site in Margraten, Netherlands, along with the other MIAs from WWII.
 Although interred as an Unknown, Dickson’s grave was meticulously cared for by ABMC for 70 years.
 A rosette will be placed next to his name to indicate he has been accounted for.